 And so we rise.
 At night again they sound,

 The arrival of the ships presents the speaker with a “dilemma.”
-It is unclear at first why this would be the case, but over the next lines, and within the third stanza, it is fleshed out.
+It is unclear at first why this would be the case, but it is fleshed out over the next lines and within the third stanza.
 He is concerned with, exactly as the title states, “arrivals and departures.”
-The ships at the dock present him, and the person he is within the bed, with the opportunity to leave their home, to travel, or even to leave behind everything they know.
+The ships at the dock present him and the person he is in bed with the opportunity to leave their home, to travel, or even to leave behind everything they know.

 The horns call out to him, willing him to make a decision.
-He fears it will be a wrong one and that fear has become embodied in the sound of the horn.
-The speaker and his companion are unable to resist the call and they “rise.”
-One cannot say for sure, but perhaps they are going to enter into the same “wrong” choice they feared.
+He fears it will be a wrong one, and that fear has become embodied in the sound of the horn.
+The speaker and his companion are unable to resist the call, and they “rise.”
+One cannot say for sure, but perhaps they will enter into the same “wrong” choice they feared.

 Calling the traveller now, the outward bound: